Minnetonka Divorce Lawyers Can Help You

 As you meet with your attorney, annually or on an as-needed basis, go over the decisions that you have made so far and decide if anything is missing or that you will need to add or subtract.
 It may seem redundant and excessive at times, but essential if you want your will to best represent your wishes and keep from being contested, which usually upsets the dynamic of a family.

 Your will is a legal document that can’t be contested by someone who simply believes that your wishes were unfair.
 It can be contested by a member of your immediate family if they believe that you were under some sort of duress during its creation or if the language of the document is unclear or misleading.
-The will can be contested if there are questions about its validity.
+This can be contested if there are questions about its validity.
 There must be an established legal reason for a will to be contested.

 In Minnesota, specifically, a person has one calendar year after to contest a will.
 If your will is contested, all beneficiaries will be contacted and made aware of the new developments.
-This will allow your heirs time to gather their own information to help support, or even negate, your decisions.
+This allows your heirs time to gather their own information to help support, or even negate, your decisions.
 A probate judge may be asked to help solve a contentious situation.

 Contesting a will is not simple and the process takes a long time.
 The person contesting will have to spend their own time and money to go through the process and it may be easier to simply leave it alone and move on.
-A consistent and practiced probate attorney will have all the information that they need to help combat any problems that may arise after your departure as long as you document the reasons behind your decisions and communicate fully with them and with your heirs.
+A consistent and practiced probate attorney has all the information that they need to help combat any problems that may arise after your departure as long as you document the reasons behind your decisions and communicate fully with them and with your heirs.

 We Can Help!
 Request a Free Consultation